ronen-halevy/ronen-halevy.github.io/_posts/2021-12-19-Building_Tensorflow_Image_Data_Pipeline_using_tf_keras_utils_image_dataset_from_directory.md

 Having downloaded and extracted the source data files, we we start the creation of data pipeline.
 In this post example, we use the `tf.keras.utils.image_dataset_from_directory` method.

+This methods creates a dataset data.
+The labels are obtained automatically according to the subdirectory name, as shown next.
+This in addition to more data transformation goodies (detailed next).

-Important note - the data pipeline operates in the graph mode - see details in the corresponding post (TBD).
+**Important note** - the data pipeline operates in the graph mode - see details in the corresponding post (TBD).
 Accordingly, we first construct the graph which later be triggered with data.